Contact Us 1-800-596-4880

 If you are using the auto state, set a choice-exception-strategy and the Anypoint MQ connector automatically sends the ack or nack depending on what exception choices you make.
 The code that follows illustrates the use of the auto state.

-The following code demonstrates the Studio flows:
+This code demonstrates the Studio flows:

-MQ acknowledgment mode flows
+MQ acknowledgment mode flows in Anypoint Studio

 The two flows in this example: